 Mic Drop Moment:

-"Overthinkers tell themselves they have to research every possible option and compare the relative advantages and disadvantages, but this is extremely time-consuming and exhausting.
-It reinforces our belief that we don't know what we're doing, and that we can't trust ourselves."
+"Overthinkers will tell themselves ‘I'm going to take action once I have researched every possible option for the decision in front of me, I have compared the relative advantages and disadvantages of every single option before me, and I have reached a conclusion on which one is the better choice?’
+Now obviously this is extremely time-consuming and exhausting.
+It can also be demoralizing because it reinforces our belief that we don't know what we're doing, and that we can't trust ourselves."

 Is your default decision-making style interfering with your success?
 Take my "What's Holding You Back?" quiz, which can help you uncover the decision-making defaults that might be hindering your progress.

-You'll receive a short sequence of emails filled with resources and past episodes of the podcast to support your growth.
-Here’s the link: https://bit.ly/obstaclesquiz
+You'll receive a sequence of emails filled with resources and past episodes of the podcast to support your growth.
+Here’s the link: https://bit.ly/whyb-quiz

 My signature program, The Boss Up Breakthrough can help you right-size your business so that you can avoid burnout, establish sustainable boundaries, and uncover the profit potential in your coaching or consulting business.

-At this time, I am only accepting 1:1 clients and the first step is to schedule a free 30-minute consultation right here: https://bit.ly/3qrJ9YQ
+We work together for 3 months to clarify what’s working, what isn’t, and where you can create more realistic systems, so you can start loving your business again.
+At this time, I am only accepting 1:1 clients and the first step is to schedule a free 30-minute consultation right here: https://bit.ly/calendly-free-consultation

 Putting Insight into action: